ElenaBusch1/FrequentistFramework/README.md

 python yxxjjjj_makePseudodata.py
 ```

-# Creating crystal ball templates

-Note: You only need to run this if you are using signal templates, but for many initial studies, this is not necessary, and a Gaussian template can be used instead.

 # Spurious signal tests

 This script uses the generated pseudodata to run S+B fits, with no injected signal.
 These tests can be done with the signal templates or Gaussian templates, and the default is currently using Gaussians.

 ```